Aiven-Open/klaw-docs/docs/docs/howto/analytics.rst

 Analytics
 =========

-It is important to get an overview of your teams/tenants requests, activity log, cluster status etc.

-From the Analytics screen, you can view few charts about requests from your teams, topics, consumer groups and acl ownership etc.
+The Analytics screen on Klaw lets you track important information about your teams, tenants, and cluster status.
+From the Analytics screen, you can view various charts that provide information on requests from your teams, topics, consumer groups, and ACL ownership.

-These statistics differ if you login as a USER role or SUPERADMIN (tenant overview) role.
+The data available will vary depending on whether you are logged in as a USER or a SUPERADMIN (tenant overview) role.
+Additionally, you have the option to download a detailed report of the statistics.

 .. image:: /../../_static/images/Analytics.png

-A detailed report can be downloaded on the above statistics.